rich-ehrhardt/automation-azure-infra-openshift/README.md

 ### Prerequisites

-1. Have access to an IBM Cloud Account.
+1. Have access to an Azure subscription with "Owner" and "User Access Administrator" roles.
 An Enterprise account is best for workload isolation but this terraform can be run in a Pay Go account as well.

 2. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.

+    On Mac with brew:
     ```shell
     brew install docker colima
     colima start